Governing Body Accountability

 My background is in law and I worked for several years as a solicitor before taking a break to raise our three children, all of whom attended Lickey School in the 1990’s.
 I then changed direction, gaining a BA in humanities and also a qualification in teaching English language to adults.
 I currently teach academic English as part of a project with the NHS to retrain healthcare professionals from oversees (mainly asylum seekers and refugees).

-I have recently served as a school governor at a secondary school and gained insight into and experience of the issues involved in school management and in being a ‘critical friend’ to the school.
-I hope to put my skills and experience to good use at Lickey.
+I have previously served as a school governor at a secondary school and gained insight into and experience of the issues involved in school management and in being a ‘critical friend’ to the school.
+I am able to put my skills and experience to good use at Lickey.